 Stephen J. Burdick counsels clients in the nuclear industry, both inside and outside the United States.
 A former civilian nuclear plant engineer and nuclear plant operator, Stephen advises electric utilities, reactor developers, government entities, and other companies across the nuclear fuel cycle.
-Stephen’s work focuses on regulatory and litigation matters before administrative bodies, such as the US Nuclear Regulatory Commission (NRC), and before relevant courts with a specific emphasis on new reactor projects, decommissioning, high level waste, medical isotopes, and Part 810 nuclear export controls.
+Stephen’s work focuses on regulatory and litigation matters before administrative bodies, such as the US Nuclear Regulatory Commission (NRC), and before relevant courts with a specific emphasis on new reactor projects, subsequent license renewal, decommissioning, high level waste storage, medical isotopes, and Part 810 nuclear export controls.

 Stephen counsels clients on issues relating to NRC licensing and enforcement proceedings, nuclear safety and regulatory compliance, employment discrimination, and prudence of nuclear plant outages.
 He is actively involved in the licensing and permitting of new US nuclear plants, including large light water reactors, small modular reactors, and advanced reactors, and he has been involved in projects evaluating or utilizing all of the NRC licensing options for new plants.
 Stephen guides clients through the full scope of legal issues associated with new nuclear projects, including consideration of safety and environmental matters, preparation of applications, NRC review of those applications, and litigation of applications before the Atomic Safety and Licensing Board and the Commission.
 After licensing, Stephen advises clients on legal and regulatory issues arising during construction.

-Stephen helps clients prepare and adjudicate applications for other nuclear activities, including renewing or amending reactor operating licenses, adjudicating materials license applications for uranium recovery activities, obtaining licenses related to medical isotope facilities, and obtaining licenses for consolidated interim storage facilities for spent nuclear fuel.
+Stephen helps clients prepare and adjudicate applications for other nuclear activities, including renewing or amending reactor operating licenses and other materials licenses, transferring licenses as part of commercial transactions, license changes throughout decommissioning, adjudicating materials license applications for uranium recovery activities, obtaining licenses related to medical isotope facilities, import/export of nuclear materials, and obtaining licenses for consolidated interim storage facilities for spent nuclear fuel.

 As the firm’s deputy facility security officer with a top-secret security clearance, Stephen also supports investigations and litigation involving classified information.